-In an unrelated 2019 case, Collins pleaded guilty to insurance fraud in the Circuit Court for Baltimore City and was granted probation before judgment.
-He was ordered to pay $10,272 in restitution, part of which he paid with the money that he stole in the Harford County theft scheme.
+In an unrelated case, Collins pleaded guilty in 2019 to insurance fraud in the Circuit Court for Baltimore City and was granted probation before judgment.
+He was ordered to pay $10,272 in restitution, part of which he paid with the money he stole in the Harford County theft scheme.

-In making today’s announcement, Attorney General Brown thanked his criminal division, specifically the Fraud and Corruption Unit Chief Alexander Huggins and Assistant Attorney General Michelle Martin who prosecuted this case.
+In making today’s announcement, Attorney General Brown thanked his Criminal Division, specifically, the Fraud and Corruption Unit Chief Alexander Huggins and Assistant Attorney General Michelle Martin who prosecuted the case.
 Attorney General Brown also thanked Maryland Insurance Administration Forensic Auditor Suzzanne Jones, Investigator William Wagner, and retired investigator Joseph Adams for their assistance with this investigation.